in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Embedded server is when our deployable unit contains the binaries for the server (example, tomcat.jar).

-### Q :  How can I add custom JS code with Spring Boot?
+### Q :  How can I add custom JS or CSS code with Spring Boot?

 Create a folder called static under resources folder.
 You can put your static content in that folder.